 Finalist for the Equine Social Media Awards in 2012

 Knowledge West’s Best Business Award in 2008

 Having ridden and competed up to Advanced level British Eventing, Gillian is currently concentrating on bringing on her youngster, Artistic Flair.

 Gillian has also competed in Team Chasing, British Dressage and British Show jumping.

 As a student she represented Great Britain at the Student Rider’s Nations Cup in Austria and in Canada 2006 where she achieved Individual Gold for dressage.

 Gillian currently owns 2 horses, Freddie Fox and Artistic Flair.

-We are always particularly delighted to be booked by charities wishing to raise money for their organisations.
+We are always particularly delighted to be booked by organisations wishing to raise money for charity.

 These have included Riding for the Disabled, World Horse Welfare, individuals raising money for the Air Ambulance, the Hippotherapy Centre at Clwyd North Wales and the Fortune Centre of Riding Therapy where young people learn to communicate, travel independently, manage money, and gain a better understanding of numeracy and literacy through riding and caring for horses.

 Gillian has also painted a number of large anatomical models which have then been auctioned for charity.